 Laurans A. Mendelson has served as our Chairman of the Board since December 1990.
 He has also served as our Chief Executive Officer since February 1990 and served as our President from September 1991 through September 2009.
 Mr. Mendelson is a member of the Board of Governors of the Aerospace Industries Association ("AIA") in Washington, D.C., of which HEICO is a member.
 He is the former Chairman of the Board of Trustees, former Chairman of the Executive Committee and a current member of the Society of Mount Sinai Founders of Mount Sinai Medical Center in Miami Beach, Florida.
 In addition, Mr. Mendelson is a Trustee Emeritus of Columbia University in the City of New York, where he previously served as Trustee and Chairman of the Trustees' Audit Committee.
-Early in his career, Mr. Mendelson was licensed as a Certified Public Accountant in the states of Florida and New York.
-Mr. Mendelson's license is currently inactive and he no longer practices as a Certified Public Accountant.
+Early in his career, Mr. Mendelson was a licensed and practicing Certified Public Accountant in the states of Florida and New York, though he no longer practices and his license is inactive.
 Laurans Mendelson is the father of Eric Mendelson and Victor Mendelson.
 Laurans Mendelson is considered an "inside" director under NYSE rules.

-The Board believes that Mr. Mendelson's 30 years of solid and successful leadership of the Company, his demonstrated expertise and vast experience in the aerospace and electronic technologies industries and his background in finance, accounting and audit make him ideally suited to serve on the Board.
-The impact of Mr. Mendelson's investment and acquisition acumen has led directly to the significant growth of the Company since 1990; he has a unique ability to recognize and capitalize on growth opportunities at the opportune time.
-Laurans Mendelson and his family are significant Company shareholders.
+Mr. Mendelson's 31 years of solid and successful leadership of the Company, his demonstrated expertise and vast experience in the aerospace and electronic technologies industries and his background in finance, accounting and audit make him ideally suited to serve on the Board.
+The impact of Mr. Mendelson's investment and acquisition acumen has led directly to the significant value creation for shareholders through the Company's substantial growth since 1990; he has a unique ability to recognize and capitalize on growth opportunities at the opportune time.
+Laurans Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.